This page is about steps you can take to look after yourself and your family financially during the COVID-19 pandemic

 - Tell them how you have been affected by the pandemic.

-- Tell them if you are receiving the JobSeeker payment or JobKeeper payment
+- Tell them if you are receiving the JobSeeker payment.

-- Consider how much time you will need the repayment arrangement to be in place, for example, three months.
-Remember these are temporary arrangements so the longer the arrangement the more information your lender or creditor may need from you.
+- Consider how much time you will need the repayment arrangement to be in place, for example, 3 months, 6 months, 12 months.
+Usually, the longer the arrangement the more information your lender or creditor may need from you.

 - Agree the timing of the repayments, for example, if you are paid fortnightly then you could schedule your repayments to be fortnightly as well.